axibase/atsd/administration/support.md

     ./sql.sh -i query.sql -f csv -o results.csv
     ```

-    Compress the CSV file to a zip/gzip archive to reduce the attachment size.
+    Compress the CSV file to a `zip` or `gzip` archive to reduce the attachment size.

 1. SQL query plan screenshot from the **SQL > Query Statistics** page.